aaschmid/sbt-test-notifier/README.markdown

 Usage
 -----

-**ATTENTION:** This will not work currently but I am working on it.
-Instead you have to download the source and build it buy your own.
-You can use `publish-local` to publish it to your local repository and use it afterwards. ;)
+**ATTENTION:** This will just work if you download the source, build it by your own and use `publish-local` to publish it to your local repository. ;) But I am working on it.

 To use this plugin you have change `<your project directory>/project/plugins/Plugins.scala`:

     import sbt._
     class Plugins(info: ProjectInfo) extends PluginDefinition(info) {
-      lazy val sbtIdeaRepository = "sbt-test-notifier-repo" at "???" lazy val sbtIdea = "de.aaschmid.sbtplugin" % "sbt-test-notifier" % "0.1"
+    //  lazy val sbtTestNotifierRepository = "sbt-test-notifier-repo" at "???"
+      lazy val sbtIdea = "de.aaschmid.sbtplugin" % "sbt-test-notifier" % "0.1"

       // ...